-Carex vulpinoidea Michx. is the correct and accepted scientific name for this species of Carex.
+Carex vulpinoidea Michx. is the accepted scientific name for this species of Carex.
 It was named and described as such by André Michaux in Flora Boreali-Americana in 1803.

 The genus, Carex L., was named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online by Kew lists 1,997 species in the Carex genus (as of 3-23-21 when I last updated this page).
-It is a member of the plant family Cyperaceae with 90 genera.
-Those numbers could change as updates are made.
+As of 12-20-22 when this page was last updated, Plants of the World Online by Kew lists 2,034 species in the Carex genus.
+It is a member of the plant family Cyperaceae with 92 genera.
+Those numbers could change as updates are made on POWO.

 The above distribution map for Carex vulpinoidea is from Plants of the World Online.
-Areas in green are where th species is native and purple where it has been introduced.
-The map on the USDA Plants Database for North America is similar and includes all states in the United States except Utah.
+Areas in green are where the species is native and purple is where it has been introduced.
+The map on the USDA Plants Database for the United States ad Canada is similar and also includes Nevada.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER PLANT ID.

-I found a few colonies of Carex vulpinoidea while wildflower hunting on my farm on June 14 in 2020.
-Carex species are quite common, Missouri Plants listing 25 species and Plants of the World Online listing nearly 2,000 worldwide.
+I found a few colonies of Carex vulpinoidea while wildflower hunting on the farm on June 14 in 2020.
+Carex species are quite common, Missouri Plants listing 25 species and Plants of the World Online listing 2034 species worldwide (as of 12-20-22 when this page was last updated.
 I have identified other members of the plant family Cyperaceae on my farm and they all have similar characteristics.
 Interestingly, Missouri Plants dos not list this species on their site…

 All Carex species are perennial and grow from rhizomes, stolons, or short rootstocks.
 The leaves look like any other ordinary grass at a glance.
 The flower-bearing stalks, culms, are unbranched and usually grow to around 2’ tall or more.
 Carex vulpinoidea grows up to 3 1/2′ in height…